Joopvisch/API-s/RULEBOOK.md

 Every mission is one episode in a season.
 A season is a storyline at one fictional company; each episode is one investigation inside it.

-## The fixed skeleton — every mission uses exactly this structure, in this order
+## The skeleton (every mission uses exactly this structure, in this order)

 ```
 ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓